kms1212/foliOS/docs/development/coding-style.md

-# foliOS Coding Style
+# foliOS Coding Style {#development_coding_style}

-This document summarizes the coding style used by handwritten FoliOS code after reviewing the current `strata`, `vellum`, `common`, and SDK integration code.
+This document summarizes the coding style used by handwritten foliOS code after reviewing the current `strata`, `vellum`, `common`, and SDK integration code.
 It is the single source of truth for both naming and day-to-day C style.